ISO-TC211/XML-Best-Practice/README.md

 * Unlike UML, XML classes can only inherit (substitutionGroup) from one class, where inheritance from more than one class is required, the attributes and roles from subsequent classes need to be instantiated in their own right within the specialized class.
 <br/>
 Schemas that ISO\/TC 211 promote are of two types, those that provide metadata about a set of data, and those that provide the data itself, and all conform to 'http://www.w3.org/2001/XMLSchema'.<br/>
-In the past ISO\/TC 211 has focused predominantly on the former, with the range of ISO 19115 metadata standards.
+In the past ISO\/TC 211 has focused predominantly on the former, with the range of ISO 19115 metadata standards.<br/>
 <br/>
 ## Namespaces and their corresponding prefixes
 For convenience, _namespace prefix_ will be some times be 'nsp'.<br/>